Driver weeds such as waterhemp (pictured) have developed resistance to some herbicides

 - What type of weather does the field typically experience?
 Mother Nature plays a significant part in any herbicide program and its effectiveness.
 Waddington says that environmental factors, such as rain and temperature affect how herbicides work.

 - How does the soil hold the herbicide?
 “The more productive soils, generally, have higher organic matter,” says Waddington.
 “They will hold herbicides better.”
 This means that heavier, heartier soils can absorb and hold on to a herbicide for longer periods of time, whereas in sandy and lighter soils herbicides are at risk of being flushed away with rain.

-In addition to how a soil hold a herbicide, the soil type and organic matter are important factors in herbicide use rates.
+In addition to herbicide absorption capabilities in the soil, type and organic matter content are to other important factors to consider in selecting herbicide use rates.

 - What is the right level of investment for weed control on my operation?
 Some growers may be yield maximizers, looking to get the most out of every acre.
 Other growers focus on optimizing weed management costs per acre.
 In planning a weed-control program, growers should consider yield goals, the type of crop that will be grown and the current market conditions, among other crop-management decisions.